|

 I've heard the same words, the same phrases... people who

-use Calamus never seem to talk about it as a digestive
+really know calamus never seem to talk about it as a digestive

 bitter or carminative, they talk about what it does